MasoniteFramework/masonite/readme.md

 **NOTE: Python craft commands are essentially wrappers around common mundane tasks.
 Read the docs about the craft command tool to learn more**

 This will install all the required dependencies to run this framework.
-Now we can run the gunicorn server by simply running `gunicorn -w 2 wsgi:application` or the `craft` command:
+Now we can run the `craft` command:

     $ craft serve